ashbythorpe/tidydrfrost/README.md

 #>   Divide numbers.
 #> • number_facts
 #>   Using number facts to solve connected calculations.
+#> • missing_digits
+#>   Solve multiplication, addition and subtraction problems involving missing
+#>   digits.
+#> • bidmas
+#>   Understand the order in which operators in an expression are evaluated
+#>   according to BIDMAS.
+#> • estimate_calculations
+#>   Estimate the result of a calculation by first rounding each number.
 #>
 #> ── Times tables ────────────────────────────────────────────────────────────────
 #>